 Dude.
-This summer, it’s time to chill out.
-Pack your tie-dye shirts and bell bottom jeans, roll yourself a doobie, and head on up to Boston for the most far-out, psychedelic music festival this generation has ever seen.
-I’m talking, of course, about the Boston Early Music Festival, a biennial celebration of medieval, renaissance, and baroque musical performance.
+This summer it’s time to chill out.
+Pack your tie-dye shirts, roll yourself a doobie, and head on up to Boston for the most far-out, psychedelic music festival this generation has ever seen.
+I’m talking of course about the Boston Early Music Festival: a biennial celebration of medieval, renaissance, and baroque musical performance.
 Totally groovy.

 This festival marks a huge step in the way of Boston traditions.
 Why?

 Okay, I take that back.
 Because Boston is afraid to have fun.